kanaolkku/50-projects/README.md

 ### 1. Expanding cards project
   * A light project used as a refresher on css transitions with a touch of js
+  * Project consists of cards that expand on click